 Yes, athletes with disabilities are welcome to participate:

 If you are visually impaired: You can register online.
-To be classified and receive the award for visually impaired individuals, you must attach a copy of the disability accreditation card to promocioesportiva2@bcn.cat after registration.
-Guides will run without a chip and must be properly identified, registering at info@zurichmaratobarcelona.es, including their personal details (name and surname, ID card, date of birth, personal phone number, and email address).
+To be ranked and receive the prize for visually impaired athletes, you must send a copy of your disability accreditation card to promocioesportiva2@bcn.cat after registering.
+Guides will go without a chip and must be properly identified by registering at info@zurichmaratobarcelona.es, providing their details (name, surname, ID card, date of birth, personal phone number, and email address).

-If you are in a wheelchair: You can register online.
-It is necessary to arrive at the starting line one hour before the race begins.
+If you are a wheelchair user: You can register online.
+You will need to report to the starting line one hour before the start of the race.
 Please contact the organization at info@zurichmaratobarcelona.es.

 You have 6 hours to complete the marathon.

-You can leave your belongings at the cloakroom located at Passeig de Lluís Companys, 1.3 km from the start, on Sunday, March 15, 2026, from 7 AM to 4 PM.
+You can drop off your belongings at the cloakroom located on Passeig de Lluís Companys, 1.3 km from the start, on Sunday, March 15, 2026, from 7 AM to 4 PM.

-Yes, 35 pacers will be there to help you achieve your goal:
+Yes, 35 pacers will be there to help you reach your goal:

 2h45